Caffeine-Jared/CIT171/5th-sunday-lesson-cit171.md

 - ![liking-example](https://i.imgur.com/CyTsalT.png)
 - To help encourage this feeling, they look for ways to give a compliment and mirror body language and/or verbal cues to help the victim feel warm and fuzzy toward them.
 - Often times, the best way to counteract this type of approach is to always be cautious, and be weary of others who seem overly nice.
+- **Challenge Question:**
+	- In Mosiah 11:7, it says, "Yea, and they also became idolatrous, because they were deceived by the vain and flattering words of the king and priests; for they did speak flattering things unto them."
+What are some methods in which we can protect ourselves from being decepted like the people of King Noah?
 ---

 ### Principle Eight: Social Proof